The Petit Lenormand deck is available now. Limited stock

 A collective that becomes accustomed to a permanent tension as a mode of operation.

-In its shadow, this combination shows a group that no longer knows how to speak to each other without pricking, a community that lives in sharp commentary and easy criticism.
-The Garden sets the scene, the Whip normalizes the friction.
-The Sun, in essence, invites to measure the cost of this hyperstimulation for joy of living and trust.
+In its shadow, this combination reveals a group that no longer knows how to communicate without pricking, a community that exists in sharp commentary and easy criticism.
+The Garden sets the scene, while the Whip normalizes the friction.
+The Sun, in essence, invites us to measure the cost of this hyperstimulation on the joy of living and trust.
 The Bouquet suggests that it may be time to introduce rituals of gratitude, celebration, compliments, or to choose other circles where the quality of presence takes precedence over the intensity of debates.

 Calibration questions